Edward Lloyd (publisher): Personal life

 Blue Plaque to William Morris and Edward Lloyd on the William Morris Gallery in Walthamstow.
 “Water House” was the Lloyd family home from 1856.
 Edward Lloyd's heirs gave part of the 100-acre estate to the people of Walthamstow in 1898 and it was opened as Lloyd Park in 1900.

-Lloyd's family background was middle class, if indigent.
-His parents imbued their three sons with sound values.
-The middle class aspirations that went with them were a mixed blessing, though.
-Edward's eldest brother Thomas (1809–1876) became a doctor and Fellow of the Royal College of Surgeons, and Edward clearly did well, but sadly his middle brother William never made it and died from alcoholism.
+Lloyd's family background was middle class.
+Edward's eldest brother Thomas (1809–1876) became a doctor and Fellow of the Royal College of Surgeons.
+Their third brother, William, died from alcoholism.

-Lloyd's marriage to Isabella McArthur in 1834 was followed by the birth of Edward Jr in the same year and Charles in 1840.
+Lloyd married Isabella McArthur in 1834.
+They had three children together.
+Edward Jr was born in 1834 and Charles was born in 1840.
 They both lived into old age.
-A third son Alfred was born in 1842 but lived only 17 months.
-From April 1844, although still married to Isabella, Edward had set up house with Mary Harvey in Forest Hill.
-She was the wife of Lloyd's paper supplier William Mullett and the liaison led to Mullett suing Lloyd for "Criminal Conversation" in December 1844.
-William Mullet had discovered the affair and his revelations to Isabella caused her to move out of the Salisbury Square house.
+A third son, Alfred, was born in 1842, but lived only 17 months.

+In April 1844, it was discovered that Lloyd had been having an affair with Mary Harvey, the wife of Lloyd's paper supplier, William Mullett.
+Mullett sued Lloyd over this.
+Also following this, McArthur separated from Lloyd.

-Mary and Edward had a child, Frederick, born in February 1845.
-Mary died of cholera in August 1849 and Frederick was brought up by his father and he participated fully in the business and was one of the four children who received a larger than average share under his will.
-He provided for Edward Jr and Charles, although they also spent time with their mother's family.
+Mary and Lloyd had a child, Frederick, born in February 1845.
+Mary died of cholera in August 1849 and Frederick was brought up by his father.

-He then formed the relationship with Maria Martins that was to last for the rest of his life.
-It is not known when they met, except that they were present in the same house at the time of the 1851 census.
+Following Mary's death, Lloyd then formed the relationship with Maria Martins that was to last for the rest of his life.
+While the time of their meeting isn't known, they were present in the same house at the time of the 1851 census.
 As Isabella was still alive, they could not marry.
-They did so, quietly in Essex, three weeks after Isabella's death in 1867.
-Eleven of their 15 children had already been born.

-The Victorian world would have taken an increasingly dim view of Lloyd's record and might have condemned him for not taking to a life of celibacy on separation from Isabella.
-This would not have been expected of ordinary people in the 1840s but, by the 1870s, the overriding importance of social standing would have made it imperative to hide the illegitimacy of 12 of his children and desirable to draw a veil over his modest origins and racy early career.
+Following her death in 1867, they married.
+Together, Lloyd would have 15 children with Maria.